-- This is a private tour for up to seven people
+- This is a private tour for up to eight people

-- For groups of eight or more please contact us for pricing and availability
+- For groups of nine or more please contact us for pricing and availability

-- Pick-up and drop-off is available from any accomodation in the Inverness area (other areas are available on request but a surcharge may apply)
+- Pick-up and drop-off is available from accommodation in Inverness (other areas are available on request but a surcharge may apply)

-- We recommend a 9.30am start in the summer months, but are happy to accomodate your requests for an earlier or later departure time
+- We recommend a 9.30am start in the summer months, but are happy to accommodate your requests for an earlier or later departure time

 - Entrance fees and lunch are not included in the tour price